Updated October 2017

 A credit union is a community savings and loans provider but isn't just an oasis for those struggling to qualify for high street borrowing.
 As community co-operatives, they can also appeal to those who want to benefit their neighbours.

-And while savings rates are extremely low, credit unions can sometimes beat high street rates.
-This Q&A guide tells you how to find a union near you, how safe they are and when to use one.
+And while savings rates are so low, they can sometimes beat high street rates.
+This guide tells you how to find a credit union near you, how safe they are and when to use one.